featbit/featbit-dotnet-client-sdk/README.md

     .Build();
 ```

-If you want to save the latest feature flags data to the storage, you can use the `AllFlags` method.
+You can use the `AllFlags` method to get the latest feature flags data.

 ```csharp
 IDictionary<string, FeatureFlag> featureFlags = fbClient.AllFlags();
 ```

+You can save the data to a file or a database and use it to bootstrap the SDK in the next application run.

 ## Supported .NET versions